Tojaj/homemon/README.md

 # Telegram Bot

-The project includes a Telegram bot (`run_bot.py`) that provides convenient access to sensor data and system information through Telegram messages.
+The project includes a Telegram Bot (`run_bot.py`) that provides convenient access to sensor data and system information through Telegram messages.

+Designed for headless devices or those behind [NAT](https://wikipedia.org/wiki/Network_address_translation "Network Address Translation"), the bot enables global access to temperature and humidity data, provided you have an internet connection.

+The Telegram Bot is also useful when your device runs in headless mode and you need to:
+- Check device status and connectivity (`/status`, `/ping`, `/scan_wifi`)
+- Configure and maintain the device:
+    - Locate strong WiFi signal (`/wifi`)
+    - Restart services (`/restart_homemon`), reboot (`/reboot`), or shut down (`/shutdown`) the system
+    - Update Homemon software (`/ota`)

+> [!NOTE]
+> The Telegram Bot is optional.
+Homemon works perfectly without it.

+> [!IMPORTANT]
+> The bot requires the API server to be running, as it fetches data through the API endpoints.

 ## Features of Telegram Bot

 - Secure access through configurable allowed chat IDs
-- Real-time sensor data retrieval
+- Sensor data retrieval
-- Historical data analysis and visualization
+- Historical data visualization (graphs)
 - System control and monitoring capabilities

 ## Bot Commands